 Concessions may be available to benergy customers holding an eligible Healthcare, Pension or any other concession card that is issued by the Department of Health & Human Services.

-For residents in Victoria, to claim your concession, you will need to submit a Non-Mains Energy Concession Form to the Department of Human Services.
+For residents in Victoria, to claim your concession, you will need to submit a Non-Mains Energy Concession Form to the Department of Health and Human Services.
 This form is obtained via Services: DHHS

 For residents in South Australia, you will need to submit a Non-Mains Energy Concession Form to the Department of Human Services.
 This form is obtained from the Department of Communities and Social Inclusions via Concessions - SA